kkwong44/cappadocia-tours/README.md

 ![Performance Report Confirmation Page](readme/test-reports/performance-report-confirmation.png)

 ## Unfixed Bugs
 Currently, the reservation page is not fully developed.
-There is no backend to support the site and the submission of the form is only a simulated by returning a Reservation Received message.
+There is no backend to support the site and the submission of the form is only simulated by returning a Reservation Received message.

 The validation and implementation to the backend is out of this project scope but it can be developed in future to become a fully operational website.

 ## Deployment
 ### Tools
 * GitHub is a code hosting platform for version control and collaboration
-* Gitpod is a ready-to-code developer environments
+* Gitpod is a ready-to-code developer environment

 ### Development processes

 * All the development works are carried out in Gitpod
 * Create a repository in Github through Gitpod
-* Start the project from a boilerplate written by Code Insititue.
+* Start the project from a boilerplate written by Code Institue.
 The full template can be copied from [here](https://github.com/Code-Institute-Org/gitpod-full-template)

     **Repeat the following until project completion**